 • Reference

-This section is located in the last bookcase on the right at the back of the room.
-It contains a variety of different Bibles, prayer books, and hymnals, as well as concordances, dictionaries, and encyclopedias.
+This section is located in the last bookcase on the right at the back of the room – and on the adjacent cart.
+The Reference section contains a variety of different Bibles, prayer books, and hymnals, as well as concordances, dictionaries, and atlases.
 The spine labels show “REFERENCE” below either the LC shelf number or the work’s title.
 All reference materials are non-circulating.
 They are intended for use in the library or short-term use elsewhere in the church

 • Mark’s Authors